 Student-led demonstrations in Indonesia

-“Oligarchy” was a trending word in Indonesia throughout 2019 – and the target of young Indonesians this past year.
-Whether through memes and games, or by starting hashtags to organize protests, thousands of young people with different ideologies came together to make sure their voices were heard.
-Tired of the small group of political elites who moved to weaken the Corruption Eradication Commission (KPK), revise the Criminal Code (KUHP) and over-commercialize the mining and land sector, students across Indonesia triggered a series of large-scale demonstrations across the country.
+Oligarchy was a trending word in Indonesia throughout 2019 – and the target of young Indonesians this past year.
+Whether through memes and games, or by starting hashtags to organize protests, thousands of young people with different ideologies came together to demand change.
+Tired of the small group of political elites who moved to weaken the Corruption Eradication Commission (KPK), revise the Criminal Code (KUHP) and over commercialize the mining and land sector, students across Indonesia triggered a series of large-scale demonstrations across the country.
 The September protests proved somewhat successful: President Joko Widodo agreed to postpone some of the controversial bills, at least momentarily.
 With such active youth participation, political elites should watch their backs after having seen the immense power of the people. - Ardyan Erlangga, Indonesia Managing Editor

 Climate rallies in Australia

 Something changed this year.
 Maybe it was the drought that finally got the wheels turning, or maybe it was the fires and carcinogenic sunsets.
 Or maybe it was the re-election of a government that has no plan for the future beyond hoping it’ll be like the past.
 But finally, somehow, the mood shifted.
 Suddenly our occasional rallies for climate action morphed into near-constant agitation and made Extinction Rebellion a household name.
 Even the lexicon evolved, as “climate change” became superseded by the far more desperate moniker “climate emergency.”
 And obviously this was a movement mirrored globally, with Greta Thunberg’s glare as its logo, but it feels like things are moving particularly fast in Australia.
 Fast enough to avert a global temperature rise below 2.C pre-industrial averages?
 Well, hopefully. - Julian Morgans, APAC Senior Editor